niklasu/SpeedTester-Go/README.md

 SpeedTester in Go

 ## Feature Backlog
-- [ ] speedtests can run periodically
+- [x] speedtests can run periodically
+- [ ] amount of download bytes is configurable

 ## Lessons learned